valasek/website/content/koucing/index.md

 ---
-title: Osobní a firemní koučing
+title: Manažerské a osobní konzultace

 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.